Zoltán Kovács (ice hockey): Hungarian hockey executive

+IIHF committee member

+Kovács served as a member of the International Ice Hockey Federation (IIHF) recruitment committee from 2010 to 2012, and the ice rink committee from 2016 to 2020.
+He was named to the event and championships committee for the 2021–2026 term.
+His recent committee work has included revisions to the IIHF World Championships, and development of three-on-three (3x3) hockey, which first appeared in ice hockey at the 2020 Winter Youth Olympics.

 Honors

 The IIHF named Kovács as the 2020 Paul Loicq Award recipient, for "outstanding contributions to the IIHF and international ice hockey".
 The formal presentation was scheduled for the 2020 IIHF World Championship in Zürich, but was delayed until the 2022 IIHF World Championship due to the COVID-19 pandemic.
 He is the first Hungarian to be named a recipient of the award.
 In response to the award he said, "I am the winner, but the recognition goes to those who have worked for the last 25 years in the development of Hungarian hockey".